HannahIgboke/A-Scalable-Database-system-for-Olist-store/README.md

 # Database security

 Database security is a critical aspect of managing any database, and Olist stores, being an e-commerce platform dealing with sensitive customer and business data, requires robust security measures.
-Rhe following are steps/methods I took to ensure database security for the olist store database:
+The following are steps/methods I took to ensure database security for the olist store database:
 - Access Control and Authentication: using role-based access control (RBAC) to grant specific privileges to different user roles based on their responsibilities.
 - Database Auditing: this was achieved through triggers to provide an audit trail to track and log all user activities and security-relevant events.
 - Parameterized Queries and Prepared Statements: using parameterized queries and prepared statements in application code to prevent SQL injection attacks.
 This helps sanitize user input and avoids the execution of malicious SQL queries.